Back to guides

 • Hiding pricing bands from qualified teams.

-Clear pricing protects both sides.
-The team knows what they are buying, and delivery quality has a defined boundary.
+Clear pricing protects both sides: your team knows what it is buying, and the scope bounds what delivery includes.

 RedDogSME Recommendation

-Start with Azure Architecture Assessment when production risk, cost, ownership, or scope is unclear.
-Use a Blueprint Sprint when architecture and implementation scope need approval.
-Use Build only after scope is approved.
-Use retainers when architecture guidance or governance needs to recur every month.
+Start with the Azure Architecture Assessment when production risk, cost, ownership, or scope is unclear.
+Use the Architecture Blueprint Sprint when architecture and implementation scope need approval.
+Use the Pilot to Production Build only after scope is approved.
+Use Architecture Office or Managed AI and Cloud Governance when guidance or governance needs to recur every month.

 Reduce scope before reducing price.